qtop/qtop/docs/ci-sample-gate.md

 make ci
 ```

-It runs the pytest suite and then validates the bundled PBS, OAR, and SGE sample scheduler outputs against their reference output files.
-The sample gate writes raw and filtered qtop output under `artifacts/sample-gate/` so reviewers can inspect the exact rendered output when a CI run fails.
+It runs the pytest suite and then validates that the bundled PBS, OAR, and SGE sample scheduler outputs still render the expected qtop report sections.
+The sample gate writes raw output, filtered output, expected historical output, stderr, and optional diffs under `artifacts/sample-gate/` so reviewers can inspect rendering drift without making CI depend on byte-for-byte terminal output.

 The gate is intentionally small and fast.
-It uses the existing sample files in `qtop_py/contrib/`, strips known volatile lines such as working directory and log-file paths, and diffs the remaining output against the checked-in references.
+It uses the existing sample files in `qtop_py/contrib/`, requires the stable report headings to render, strips known volatile lines such as working directory and log-file paths, and stores a diff against the checked-in references when the rendered terminal output drifts.

 Useful commands: